-Technology Services encourages all members of the campus community to beware of bogus "phishing" email messages trying to trick you into sharing your credentials and other sensitive information or enticing you to click links to websites infected with malware.
+Technology Services encourages all members of the campus community to beware of illegitimate phishing emails designed to deceive you into sharing your credentials and other sensitive information.

 Many phishing email messages are poorly constructed, making them obviously suspect, but others may appear on the surface to be from a legitimate Puget Sound email address or external service (e.g. Microsoft, Google, Dropbox, Wells Fargo).
 You should always avoid clicking on links or opening attachments in email messages from unknown or suspicious sources.
 Be especially careful when checking email on a mobile device as many telltale signs are difficult to detect.

 Common signs an email may be phishing: